dyyfk/weiqi-fullstack/README.md

 # known issues:
+1. Backend will return a null user for a mysterious reason
 2. Error handing (Winston in future)
 3. Chessboard do not change according to the page size
 4. MongoDB will return the password to the front-end